ecelab-org/sage/README.md

 **Example:** "Create a new file called app.py with a Flask hello world app" or "In main.py, replace the print statement with a logging statement"

+### `web_scraper`
+Scrapes content from websites, with options to extract text, HTML, or links from specific page elements.

+**Example:** "Scrape the main article content from this URL" or "Extract all links from the navigation menu at example.com"

+**Real-world Example:**
+<pre>Activating virtual environment and starting program...
+Using model: claude-3-7-sonnet-latest
+Available embedded tools: ['str_replace_editor'] Available custom tools: ['read_file', 'list_files', 'edit_file', 'web_scraper']
+Chat with Claude (use 'ctrl-c' to quit)

+🧑 <span style="color:blue;"><b>You:</b></span> what is the current price of VTI ETF?
+🤖 <span style="color:yellow;"><b>Claude:</b></span> I'll help you find the current price of the VTI ETF (Vanguard Total Stock Market ETF).
+Let me retrieve this information from a financial website.
+🔧 <span style="color:green;"><b>tool:</b></span> web_scraper({"url": "https://finance.yahoo.com/quote/VTI"})
+🤖 <span style="color:yellow;"><b>Claude:</b></span> Based on the information I retrieved from Yahoo Finance, the current price of VTI (Vanguard Total Stock Market Index Fund ETF) is:

+- Current price: $264.39 (after hours price as of April 23)
+- Regular market close price: $263.44 (+$4.41, +1.70%)

+Additional information about VTI:
+- Previous close: $259.03
+- Day's range: $262.60 - $268.38
+- 52-week range: $236.42 - $303.39
+- Volume: 6,807,935
+- Expense ratio: 0.03%
+- Yield: 1.36%

+This is the Vanguard Total Stock Market ETF that tracks the performance of the entire U.S. stock market, including large-, mid-, small-, and micro-cap stocks.</pre>

 ### Embedded Tools
 Sage also leverages Claude's built-in capabilities with embedded tools: